andrewberg/just-my-type/USAGE.md

 14. In the JustMyType project, change the IPs in the LeaderboardHelper.swift to http://127.0.0.1:5000<br />
   instead of http://bergcode.com if you want to run the system on your local machine.<br />
 15. You can use deactivate to get out of the virtualenv flask
+16. To run again you can always do ./runserver.sh for a shortcut.